Mid-Pacific Institute

-Mid-Pacific Institute is a private, co-educational college preparatory school for grades preschool through twelve with an approximate enrollment of 1,538 students, the majority of whom are from Hawaii (although many also come from other states and other countries, such as Japan, South Korea, China, Canada, Australia, Marshall Islands and countries in Europe and Africa).
+Mid-Pacific Institute is a private, co-educational college preparatory school for grades preschool through twelve in Honolulu, Hawaii with an approximate enrollment of 1,400 students, the majority of whom are from Hawaii (although many also come from other states and other countries, such as Japan, South Korea, China, Canada, Australia, Marshall Islands and countries in Europe and Africa).
 The school offers programs of study in the International Baccalaureate Diploma Programme and the Mid-Pacific School of the Arts (MPSA).
 Mid-Pacific Institute is located on 43 acre in Manoa, near the University of Hawaii, close to downtown Honolulu.

 History

-The high school was established through the 1908 merger of Kawaiahaʻo Seminary for Girls, founded in 1864, and Mills Institute for Boys, founded in 1892.
-Both schools were founded by missionaries, with the goal of teaching English to native Hawaiians, Japanese, Chinese and other nationalities.
+The high school was established through the 1908 merger of Kawaiahaʻo Seminary for Girls, founded in 1864, Mills Institute for Boys, founded in 1892, the Okumura Japanese Boarding School, and the Korean Methodist School for Boys and Girls.
+All four schools were founded by missionaries, with the goal of teaching English to native Hawaiians, Japanese, Chinese, Koreans, and other nationalities.
 It was established that the school must remain Christian so long as the original land was in use.
 However, students are allowed to practice any religion of their choice.
+From its inception, Mid-Pacific was founded on the ideals of a global worldview, and the belief that people of diverse backgrounds and cultures should come together to be a powerful voice for understanding.
+A birthplace for inspiring ideas that impact local and international communities.
 Even members of the Hawaiian royal family attended the schools.
 By opening its doors to students with no prejudice over race and class status, Mid-Pacific was a part of a growing movement toward greater social acceptance that was rarely seen in the repressive oligarchical control within the Territory of Hawaii.